muhammad-nouman5/ai-agent/README.md

-# What this Ai-agent can Do
+# What Ai-agent can Do
 # This Ai-agent will do automatically
 # Deep Reconnaissance
 # Subdomain Enumeration